toplan/lazy-enqueue/README.md

 ```javascript
 const {delay} = lazilyEnqueue(data)
 ```
-Set the private delay value for the current enqueue action, in other words, override the global delay value.
+Set private delay value for the current enqueue action.
+In other words, override the global delay value.

 > All of the functions(api) return by `(lazilyEnqueue)` support chain calls, like this:
 > `delay(100).hook('will', fn).hook('success', fn)`